Boxicity

-In graph theory, boxicity is a graph invariant, introduced by Fred S. Roberts in 1969.
+In the mathematical field of graph theory, the boxicity of a graph is a graph invariant defined to be the minimum dimension of Euclidean space required to represent the graph as an intersection graph of axis-parallel closed boxes.
+That is, there must exist a one-to-one correspondence between the vertices of the graph and these boxes, such that two boxes intersect if and only if there is an edge connecting the corresponding vertices.

-The boxicity of a graph is the minimum dimension in which a given graph can be represented as an intersection graph of axis-parallel boxes.
-That is, there must exist a one-to-one correspondence between the vertices of the graph and a set of boxes, such that two boxes intersect if and only if there is an edge connecting the corresponding vertices.
+Boxicity was introduced by Fred S. Roberts in 1969.

 Examples

-The figure shows a graph with six vertices, and a representation of this graph as an intersection graph of rectangles (two-dimensional boxes).
+The figure above shows a graph with six vertices, and a representation of this graph as an intersection graph of six axis-parallel rectangles (two-dimensional boxes) on the Euclidean plane.
 This graph cannot be represented as an intersection graph of boxes in any lower dimension, so its boxicity is two.